Skip to content

 Allows the control's main value to be automatically propagated.

-The default value is defined at the application configuration level.
 If True, any change to the control's value is immediately reflected in the bound application variable.

 (★)value is the default property for this visual element.